jitpack/jitpack.io/android/_index.en.md

 }
 ```

-Note: do not add the jitpack.io repository under `buildscript`
+Note: do not add the jitpack.io repository under `buildscript`.

 ## Adding a sample app